 it's important to recognize the 5 warning signs of B12 deficiency.

 3.Loss of sensation or tingling in lower extremities

 5.Depression, irritability or moodiness

-Stomach pain may be a symptom of pernicious anaemia, a condition where the immune system hinders the process by which the digestive system is able to absorb B12.
+Stomach pain may be a symptom of pernicious anemia, a condition where the immune system hinders the process by which the digestive system is able to absorb B12.
 This results in the premature death of red blood cells.
-The fatigue and weakness that often accompanies low levels of the vitamin are also caused by anaemia.
+The fatigue and weakness that often accompanies low levels of the vitamin are also caused by anemia.

 Given the importance of B12 to neurological function, a deficiency may result in several brain function issues such as the last three warning signs mentioned above.
 Given a predisposition to B12 deficiency in those over 50, the loss of cognitive function, moodiness and irritability is often blamed on age as opposed to not getting enough of the vitamin.
 This is compounded by the fact that impaired mental function and dementia are often symptoms of Alzheimer’s disease.
 Therefore, something as simple as a dietary gap is often overlooked as a cause of mental degradation.
 This is where supplementation with B12 can result in significant improvements.